Kartheek2024/EthereumIntermediateProject3/README.md

 Users can transfer tokens to other addresses using the `transfer` function.
 Specify the recipient address and the number of tokens to send.

-### Approving Token Transfers

-To allow other addresses (spenders) to transfer tokens on your behalf, use the `approve` function to set an allowance.
-This is required for the `transferFrom` function to work.

 ## Disclaimer